📣

 How to modify time zone settings?

 The default time zone setting for each component container of a TiDB cluster on Kubernetes is UTC.
-To modify this setting, take the steps below based on your cluster status:
+To change the timezone configuration, you can use the Overlay feature:

 Can HPA or VPA be configured on TiDB components?